mihaizh/triangulation/README.md

 ```
 Here, 400 steps means a complete rotation (360 degrees).
 0.9 is used to convert from degrees to steps.
 In the code, you will also see the handling of jumps from 360 degrees to 0 and from 0 to 360.

-The code also includes an initialization routine.
-This is done because the gyroscope must first correct itself.
-The MPU does this automatically, but in time.
-Usually it takes from 10 seconds to 1 minute.
-When you're reading the values from it, you will see that at some point it will be stable.
-That's when it corrected itself.
-When the interrupt takes place, the angle will be saved as offset and the *yaw* will be considered 0.
+## Gyroscope filtering
+The MPU6050 is known to have a drift.
+The MPU on it is able to filter it using the accelerometer, but it can't do it instantly.
+Until it reaches stability it may take some time.
+Also, the value will not go to 0, but it will reach stability at some degree.

+An initialization routine exists such that it saves that angle as an offset angle, and the next measurements have this angle substracted.
+The first interrupt generated on the laser interrupt pin will execute this routine.
+You have to generate this manually when the value is stable by applying ground to the optocoupler anode.

+This interrupt will also start the stepper motor.